 Vegetarian Rogan Josh is super easy, loaded with flavours, and delicious too.
 Made with Quorn Pieces, fragrant Indian spices, this curry is the perfect Fakeaway dish for curry nights!
-Serve with Naan Bread, Yellow rice, and Cucumber Raita.
+Serve with homemade Naan Bread, Yellow rice, and Cucumber Raita.

 Disclosure – This post is sponsored by Quorn.